-Steven Beadle - Chief Financial Officer - Liberty Specialty Markets Bermuda
+Steven Beadle - Chief Financial Officer - Liberty Specialty Markets Bermuda Limited

-Mr. Beadle has more than 20 years' experience in accounting and finance with 13 years in the Bermuda insurance industry.
+Mr. Beadle has more than 25 years' experience in accounting and finance with more than 17 years in the Bermuda insurance industry.
 Mr. Beadle joined LSM Bermuda in 2008 where he has served as the Financial Controller - Bermuda and the Corporate Controller for the group.
 Prior to joining the Company, Mr. Beadle spent two years with HSBC Insurance responsible for the financial and regulatory reporting of a portfolio of insurance companies.
 Prior to his move to Bermuda, Mr. Beadle worked in audit and finance roles in London, United Kingdom.
-Mr. Beadle is a Fellow Member of the Association of the Chartered Certified Accountants and holds a B. A. (Hons) in Economics with Further Mathematical Analysis from the University of Portsmouth, United Kingdom.
+Mr. Beadle is a Fellow Member of the Association of the Chartered Certified Accountants, holds a B. A. (Hons) in Economics with Further Mathematical Analysis from the University of Portsmouth, United Kingdom, and holds the Associate in Reinsurance (ARe) and Chartered Property Casualty Underwriter (CPCU) designations through the American Institute for Chartered Property and Casualty Underwriters (AICPCU).

-Snjezana Tremblay- Chief Risk & Compliance Officer - Liberty Specialty Markets Bermuda
+Snjezana Tremblay- Chief Risk & Compliance Officer - Liberty Specialty Markets Bermuda Limited

-Ms. Tremblay is responsible for the oversight of all risk management and compliance practices for the LSM West region (Bermuda, LatAm & US).
-Ms. Tremblay joined the Company as Group Risk Manager in May 2014 and then held the role of Transformation Strategy & Risk Manager Liberty Mutual Global Risk Solutions in October 2018 prior to her current position.
-Ms. Tremblay has over ten years of experience in the industry, with previous roles at Deloitte in both Bermuda and Croatia and holds a B.B.A. in Finance from The University of Zagreb and an MSc in Risk Management from New York University - Leonard N. Stern School of Business.
-She is also a qualified Risk Manager through PRMIA and a qualified accountant.
+Mrs. Tremblay is responsible for overseeing the risk management and compliance framework for Bermuda and LSM West.
+She joined Ironshore as Group Risk Manager in May 2014 and post Liberty acquisition she held the role of GRS Transformation Strategy & Risk Manager.

+Ms. Tremblay has over fifteen years of experience in the industry, with previous roles at Deloitte in both Bermuda and Croatia and holds a Bachelor's Degree in Finance from The University of Zagreb and a Master of Science Degree in Risk Management from New York University - Leonard N. Stern School of Business.
+She is a Fellow Member of the Association of the Chartered Certified Accountants and a qualified Risk Manager through PRMIA where she serves as a member of PRMIA Education Committee.